kshedden/case_studies/methods/writing-tips.md

 * Don't be afraid to use technical terms as needed, but use them precisely and only where the exact definition is important.
-Avoid "jargon" (technical language that is used informally, needlessly excluding people from a discussion).
+Avoid "jargon" (technical language that is used informally and needlessly).

 * Since the word "significant" has a specific technical meaning in statistics, it is best to avoid using it in its colloquial sense.